Detroit Tigers, Red Wings owner Mike Ilitch dies at age 87

-DETROIT (AP) — Mike Ilitch, founder of the Little Caesars Pizza empire and owner of the Detroit Red Wings and the Detroit Tigers, died on Friday, according to his family.
+DETROIT (AP) — Billionaire businessman Mike Ilitch, who founded the Little Caesars pizza empire before buying the Detroit Red Wings and Detroit Tigers, won praise for keeping the professional sports teams in the city as others relocated to new suburban stadiums.

+Ilitch’s family said in a statement that he died Friday at a local hospital.
 He was 87.
+No other details were provided by family spokesman Doug Kuiper.

-Ilitch was praised for keeping his professional hockey and baseball teams in Detroit as other urban sports franchises relocated to new suburban stadiums.
-His family released a statement saying Ilitch was a visionary who set the tone for his company and his family.
+Known simply as “Mr. I” to most in Michigan, his family called him a visionary who set the tone for them and his company.

-“He made such a positive impact in the world of sports, in business and in the community, and we will remember him for his unwavering commitment to his employees, his passion for Detroit, his generosity to others and his devotion to his family and friends,” his son Christopher Ilitch said in the statement Friday night.

 “It’s a sporting event, and we need sporting events,” Ilitch said at the time.
 “It picks our community up to no end, with all the great colleges we have in this state and the professional teams that we have.
 Thank God for ‘em, especially at times that are rough right now.”